 Employee Costs: This area of expenditure is under budget by 1%.
-The pay award agreed for 2022/23 created financial pressures, but these were offset by turnover of staff and delays in recruitment.
+General overtime and the pay award agreed for 2023/24 created financial pressures, however the utilisation of the Business Continuity Reserve, turnover of staff and delays in recruitment has offset this.